 Attractions near the bridge

-This water bridge in Germany is a popular tourist destination aside from its major water transport routes.
-The bridge has a lot to offer tourists for it is close to the town’s notable attractions, including the following attractions:
+This water bridge in Germany is a popular tourist destination besides its major water transport routes.
+The bridge has a lot to offer tourists, for it is close to the town’s notable attractions, including the following attractions:

 There are also many other attractions in the city of Magdeburg, such as:

-Suppose you are looking for a place to stay while visiting Magdeburg, many hotels and guesthouses in the city.
+Suppose you are looking for a place to stay while visiting Magdeburg.
+Many hotels and guesthouses in the city.
+Magdeburg is a beautiful city with a lot to offer tourists.
+If you are looking for a place to visit in Germany, Magdeburg is worth visiting!